nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 ### The rule rule of Chinese grammar is... there is no grammar?

 That brings me to the next important conceptual point: Chinese doesn't have grammar.
 Okay, that's an exaggeration, but for all intents and purposes, for a beginner *it doesn't*.
-Chinese has the SVO (subject-object-verb) grammar pattern, like English, but that's where the similarity ends.
+Chinese has the SVO (subject-verb-object) grammar pattern, like English, but that's where the similarity ends.
 Chinese does *not* have, tenses, plurals, verb inflections or conjugations.
 The grammar is also, for the most part *contextual*.
 <br/>

 For example, one of the most common grammar characters (called particles), is 了.
 This character basically implies that something changed.
-It's ofted taught as the equivalent of 'ed' for past tense in English, but it's not and anyone who tells you that is cheating you.
+It's often taught as the equivalent of 'ed' for past tense in English, but it's not and anyone who tells you that is cheating you.
 Better to *know* that it's complicated in the beginning and not completely understand it, than assume it's simple and then try to fix your understanding later on.
 <br/>

 <div class="example-block">